TumiMoshou/travel-journal/README.md

 ## Overview

 This travel journal is a dynamic, responsive web application which I developed as a solo project as part of the Frontend Developer Career Path at Scrimba.
-It showcases various travel destinations with personalised descriptions, images, and interactive elements.
-This project emphasises modern web development practices and responsive design, ensuring a seamless experience across all devices.
+It showcases various travel destinations with personalized descriptions, images, and interactive elements.
+This project emphasizes modern web development practices and responsive design, ensuring a seamless experience across all devices.

 Check out the live version here: [My Travel Journal on Netlify](https://classy-smakager-00d429.netlify.app/)